-Finally, the Barrie GO Rail line currently runs through the Secondary Plan area, taking commuters from Barrie to Union Station in Toronto with two stops near the Secondary Plan area - Rutherford Station to the north and York University stop to the south.
+Finally, the Barrie GO Rail line currently runs through the Secondary Plan area, taking commuters from Barrie to Union Stations in Toronto with two stops near the Secondary Plan area - Rutherford Station to the north and York University stop to the south.
+GO Transit is currently undertaking an Environmental Assessment to twin the rail tracks.
 As a result, there is a large potential for another GO Rail station to be located in the Secondary Plan area.
 However, a part of the rail line currently sits on a bridge as it crosses Highway 7.
 This bridge presents a significant barrier for future transit integration as well as pedestrian and cycling circulation along and across Highway 7.

 Given the existing transportation barriers and significant transit investments in the Secondary Plan area, the Secondary Plan will provide the framework and policies needed to influence the development of an integrated and cohesive transit system in order to maximize the potential of this envisioned transit hub.
-Additionally, the Plan will also ensure that development will occur to support with the provision of the necessary transportation infrastructure needed to accommodate future population growth in this area.
+Additionally, the Plan will also ensure that development will occur in tune with the provision of adequate transportation infrastructure needed to accommodate future population growth in this area.